Find out with Maji’s Pensions MOT

 It’s never too late or too early to start saving in your pension

 It’s never too late, or too early to start thinking about the life you want to lead in the future and planning how to get there.
 Similar to how a journey of a 1000 miles starts with a single step, planning for your retirement starts with a commitment to make your pension a key part of your financial savings plan.

 The good news is Maji are here to help.
-We’re a financial wellbeing app helping people improve their financial wellbeing, starting with pensions.
-With Maji, you can track all your pension pots in one place, with live valuations to see exactly how much you’ve saved in each one; create your own financial plan, taking into account your workplace, personal and State Pension savings; increase your workplace pension contributions; learn more about your money; and connect with finance professionals for coaching and advice.
+We’re a digital financial planner and coach, here to support you with all areas of your financial journey, including saving for retirement.
+With Maji, you can track all your pension pots in one place, with live valuations to see exactly how much you’ve saved in each one; create your own financial plan, to set and track your progress towards financial goals; increase your workplace pension contributions; learn more about your money; and connect with finance professionals for coaching and advice.